GSI-HPC/openssh-container-login/README.md

 Build two singularity containers with the script [containers.sh](containers.sh).
 (This requires `singularity` installed on the host).
-Containers are stored in `/tmp/{debian10,centos7}.sif` for testing login into a container.
+Containers are stored in `/tmp/{debian10,centos7}.sif`.

-Work on the login script using you localhost:
+Work on the login script using your host:

 ```bash
 SSHD_CONTAINER_DEBUG=true \